Explorer123/CleaningDataProject/README.md

 If running from R console, the tidy data will appear in the console

-To read the file into R, from the project submission directly, please do the following in R console or R Studio after downloading the txt file tidy.txt from the submission.
+To read the file into R, from the txt file attached in the project submission directly, please do the following in R console or R Studio after downloading the txt file tidy.txt from the submission.

  tidy_data<-read.table("tidy.txt",header=TRUE)

  View(tidy_data)

 ### References: